 Improvements on the Pha Dok Siew Nature Trail

-With help of Chiang Mai University they have placed boards along the trail with general information and info about plants, flowers and trees.
+With the help of Chiang Mai University, they have placed boards along the trail with general information and info about plants, flowers, and trees.
 I was pleasantly surprised.
-At the entrance there is a gate and an information board with a map of the trail.
+At the entrance, there is a gate and an information board with a map of the trail.
 There is now also a shelter where the guides are waiting.
 Overall it looks a lot much more professional than it was.
 By the way, the trail is named after a rocky cliff we pass along the way.
-“Pha” means cliff.
-The cliff has been named the “Dok Siew”.
-The Dok Siew is a flower we know as Bauhinia Variegata, also known as the Orchid Tree.
+“Pha” (ผา) means cliff.
+The cliff has been named after the “Dok Siew.”
+The Dok Siew (เสี้ยวดอกขาว) is a flower with the Latin name Bauhinia Variegata, also known as the Orchid Tree.

 The hike to the waterfall

 Taking a guide along is compulsory.
-The trail is clearly marked but guiding gives the people some extra income.
-Apart from that it is really nice to have someone coming along.
-The first time in September I was alone.
-Some of the guides speak a little English but most of them don’t.
-My Thai is reasonable so I could talk with my female guide who was 65 years old.
+The trail is marked, but guiding gives the people some extra income.
+Apart from that, it is nice to have someone coming along.
+The first time in September, I was alone.
+Some of the guides speak a little English, but most of them don’t.
+My Thai is reasonable, so I could talk with my female guide, who was 65 years old.
 She is in great shape and was fun to be with.
-The guides are not professional at all but have a lot of knowledge of the forest.
-You have to ask otherwise they only walk in front.
+The guides are not professional but have a lot of knowledge of the forest.
+You have to ask.
+Otherwise, they only walk in front.

-The hike is fairly easy in the beginning.
-The trail goes down through the forest with lots of pine trees such as the Pinus Kesiya.
-There are boards with information along the trail.
-Along steps you will go down to the waterfall.
+The hike is pretty easy in the beginning.
+The trail goes down through the forest with many pine trees, such as the Pinus Kesiya.
+There are boards with information along the route.
+Along the steps, you will go down to the waterfall.
 You will pass greenhouses with marigold flowers.
 I could not remember seeing these the last time I hiked the trail.
-These yellow flowers are used to worship the Buddha.
-I had the impression they had changed the route of the trail as well.
+These yellow flowers are used to worship the Buddha, and I had the impression they had also changed the trail route.

 The magnificent Pha Dok Siew Waterfall

-The Pha Dok Siew Waterfall has many steps of which only a few are accessible.
-The waterfall is in fact the Mae Klang River that cascades down via several waterfalls in the Doi Inthanon National Park.
+The Pha Dok Siew Waterfall has many steps, of which only a few are accessible.
+The waterfall is, in fact, the Mae Klang River that cascades down via several waterfalls in the Doi Inthanon National Park.
 The source of this river is in the forest higher up the mountain.
-The river cascades down to the Ping River, which it joins such south of Chomthong.
-It features many popular waterfalls such as the Mae Klang, Pha Dok Siew, Wachirathan (or Vachirathan) and Sirithan waterfalls.
+The river cascades down to the Ping River, which joins south of Chomthong.
+It features many famous waterfalls, such as the Mae Klang, Pha Dok Siew, Wachirathan (or Vachirathan), and Sirithan.
 The main road no.1009 runs parallel to this river until Ban Khun Klang.

-This was also the route taken by the early expeditions of foreign botanists such as the German Carl Curt Hosseus and A.F.G.Kerr, the “father of Thai botany”.
-By bamboo stairs and bridges you walk along the waterfall and across the river.
-The falls are really magnificent.
-Beware though: swimming is not allowed at any place during this hike.
+This was also the route taken by the early expeditions of foreign botanists such as the German Carl Curt Hosseus and A.F.G.Kerr, the “father of Thai botany.”
+You walk along the waterfall and across the river by bamboo stairs and bridges.
+The falls are magnificent.
+Beware, though: swimming is not allowed anywhere during this hike.
 It is just too dangerous.

 Hiking towards Baan Mae Klang Luang